Murder of Denise Amber Lee: Trial

 The trial of the State of Florida vs. Michael L. King officially began on August 24, 2009.
-The lead prosecuting attorney was State Assistant Lon Arend.
+The lead prosecuting attorney was Assistant State Attorney Lon Arend.
 The lead defense attorney was Public Defender Carolyn Schlemmer.
 The presiding judge was Deno Economou, and the trial occurred in Sarasota County, Florida.

 The prosecution presented DNA, and other forensic evidence, including hair and personal articles of Lee's found around and within the Camaro, King's home, and the grave site.
 Other evidence included King's change of clothing, duct tape, a shell casing, the shovel, and King's cell phone.
 The prosecution also called eyewitnesses, including Jane Kowalski and King's cousin.
 The defense attempted to provide reasonable doubt by bringing evidence of tampering and contamination to the jury and suggesting that one of King's friends had committed the crime.
 The judge disapproved of the latter defense.
 The defense rested without calling any witnesses.

 On August 28, 2009, after deliberating for two hours and five minutes, the jury found King guilty of kidnapping with intent to commit a felony, sexual battery, and first-degree murder.
 On September 4, 2009, at 2:45 pm, the jury handed down the recommended sentence of death in a 12–0 vote.